-1. Two out of five possible short essays, of about 2000 words, due on the dates specified in the schedule (50%, or 25% each).
+- 1. Two out of five possible short essays, of about 2000 words, due on the dates specified in the schedule (50%, or 25% each).
 You may submit all five essays (or however many you wish to submit); your grade for this component will consist of the grades for your two best essays.
-One of the essays MUST be turned in before the end of the mid-trimester break (i.e., before 9 September 2012).

-- 2. Discussion board contributions (20%).
+You MUST turn in one of the first two essays (opportunity 1 or 2 listed below).
+(Learning objectives 1-4). - 2.
+Discussion board contributions (20%).
 You need to contribute weekly to the discussion board, starting on the second week of the course.
-These contributions are due every Thursday before the lecture (i.e., before 12 pm). - 3.
-A final exam during the examination period (30%).
+These contributions are due every Thursday before the lecture (i.e., before 10am).
+(Learning objectives 1, 3) - 3.
+A final examination during the examination period (30%).
+(Learning objectives 1-2)